MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-G-Air-Carriers-Operators-Compensation-Hire-Certification-Operations/part-136-Commercial-Air-Tours-National-Parks-Air-Tour-Management/subpart-D-Special-Operating-Rules-Air-Tour-Operators-State-Hawaii/section-136.75.md

 ##### § 136.75 Equipment and requirements. #####

-Link to an amendment published at 89 FR 92488, Nov.
-21, 2024.

-(a) *Flotation equipment.* No person may conduct an air tour in Hawaii in a rotorcraft beyond the shore of any island, regardless of whether the rotorcraft is within gliding distance of the shore, unless:
+(a) *Flotation equipment.* No person may conduct an air tour in Hawaii in a single-engine rotorcraft beyond the shore of any island, regardless of whether the rotorcraft is within gliding distance of the shore, unless:

 (1) The rotorcraft is amphibious or is equipped with floats adequate to accomplish a safe emergency ditching and approved flotation gear is easily accessible for each occupant; or